Second Reading: 2 Tim. 4:6-8, 17-18

 Paul placed himself in the hands of divine providence.
 Just as He had shown in the past, God was still in charge of Paul's life [17].
 This realization was the basis for Paul's praise.
 No matter what happened, God would bring Paul safely home to his reward [18].

 The older we get, the more we can reflect on our experiences.
 In 2 Timothy, the author reflected on the life of St. Paul.
-Sometimes, we have the luxury of looking on our lives; that view backward might bring joy, might bring melancholy or regret.
+Sometimes, we have the luxury of looking back on our lives; that view backward might bring joy, might bring melancholy or regret.
 But, when we look back, let's follow St. Paul's lead.
 Let's look through the eyes of God at our lives.
-In other words, don't look back on life as a personal possession but as shared journey with the divine.
+In other words, don't look back on life as a personal possession but as a shared journey with the divine.

 Reflect on your life experience.
 How has God been your partner, your friend, your Lord?